 To have luck in love – isn’t that something we all wish for.
 If you go to see a psychic to ask about your future romantic life, this is what she might tell you.

-Please pay special attention to tiny gestures, and they sometimes speak louder than words.
-To give flowers to a lover or if you like someone, or make them breakfast in bed, going to the movies watching a romantic comedy with your girl or guy when you’re usually moving into action movies, looks, hugs, and smiles… all of these are symbols of love and romance to say ‘du gefällst mir (I like you), that can turn into love.
+It’s important to pay special attention to tiny gestures, as they sometimes speak louder than words.
+Giving flowers to a lover or someone you like a lot, or making them breakfast in bed, going to the movies to a romantic comedy with your girl or guy, looking at them, hugging, and smiling… all of these are symbols of love and romance that say “du gefällst mir” (I like you).